tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 6. Instructor Do: Named Entity Recognition (10 min)

-This activity introduces students to named entity recognition (NER), a process that extracts specific types of nouns ("named entities") from text.
+This activity introduces students to named entity recognition (NER), a process that extracts specific types of nouns ("named entities") from the text.
 Named entities are often proper nouns, but NER tools can also extract things like currency, dates, and times.
 Like POS tagging and dependency parsing, NER gives us a way of being more precise with our text analysis, only extracting the words that meet a specific grammatical or semantic criteria.

 **Files:**